fieldtrip/website/workshop/practicalmeeg2025/handson_anatomy.md

 {% include image src="/assets/img/workshop/practicalmeeg2025/handson_anatomy/figure3.png" width="400" %}

-_Figure: The pial surface extracted by freesurfer_
+_Figure: The pial surface extracted by FreeSurfer_

 Inspecting the variable 'pial', you will see something like this: